Severance pay in Germany: What is the “fair amount”?

 What other payments may be relevant?

-There are other payments that are technically irrelevant for the calculation of the amount of “core” severance pay in in Germany.
+Other payments are technically irrelevant for the calculation of the amount of “core” severance pay in Germany.
 However, they can still significantly improve the employee’s financial situation.
 These include:

 If you have received a written notice of termination in Germany, it is first important that you act quickly.
 You may have to file an action for protection against unfair dismissal with the labor court within three weeks.
-You should carefully examine any offer from your employer and seek advice from an employment lawyer.
-Your lawyer can also best compare the amount of the offer with the “fair” severance pay;:
+This is a no-brainier if your dismissal is obviously invalid.
+Then you should file a claim at the local labor court and apply for a declaration that the employment relationship has not ended (Kündigungsschutzklage) within the three-week period after having received the termination letter.
+However, even if the termination is valid, employees in Germany very often use such a lawsuit to apply pressure on the employer to pay a “fair” severance.
+In any case, you should carefully examine any offer from your employer and seek advice from an employment lawyer.
+Your lawyer can also best compare the amount of the offer with the “fair” severance pay: